Experimental Archaeology: Learning about Technologies in the Past

 - Lead seals and ropemaking.
 17 February, Dingwall Library, 11-3.
 Lead seals provide evidence of the 18th & 19th century cloth trade to the Highlands.
 In this workshop Ian Hammond will show how lead seals and rope were made.

 - Bone working.
-17 March, Inverness Library, 11-3.
+17 March, DINGWALL Library, 11-3.
 Jim Glazzard will show how various Iron Age bone objects were made, including pins, toggles and combs.

 - Carved Stone Balls.
 21 April, Black Isle Showground, Muir of Ord, 11-3.
 Chris Gee will show how these enigmatic Neolithic stone objects were made.